-Treat In Order Of Importance
+Treat Plants in Order Of Importance

-Although the features of your garden may die at the same time, some have longer lives even when they are aren’t at full health.
+Although the features of your garden may die at the same time, some have longer lives even when they aren’t in full health.
 Consider a small vegetable patch as opposed to an ornamental tree.
 The spot is far more vulnerable because it’s smaller and not as robust.
 The tree, on the other hand, can go weeks and sometimes months before there is a problem.

 Therefore, it’s best to make a to-do list and create it in order of importance.
 The less durable features should be at the top, as should the elements which look beyond repair.
 Everything else can wait.
 How do you treat them to ensure they are fit and healthy?

 Well, a good move is to prune excess foliage.
 When they are thick and overgrown, it puts a lot of stress on the plant to survive.
-Trying to feed and water all of the leaves in blistering heat is a huge ordeal.
+Trying to feed and water all of the leaves in the blistering heat is a huge ordeal.
 Getting rid of some of the dead weight should help the plant to retain nutrients easier.
 Think of it like your body redirecting blood to the vital organs when they are in trouble.

 As gardeners know, water is essential for a garden’s survival.
 To most people, it seems like a straightforward job.
 Get the watering can out and throw as much H2O around as possible and don’t miss.
 This is the method you may be tempted to use, but it’s wrong.
-During a heat wave, the soil needs to get the brunt of the liquid so it’s important to target the ground.
+During a heatwave, the soil needs to get the brunt of the liquid so it’s important to target the ground.